Help & Documentation

 Edit both

-Note: When using Docker, the credentials in both files must match. - If using Docker:
+Note: The credentials in both files must match. - Run

 docker compose exec web php private_myetl/db_install.php